Powerfleet: History

 In 2005, I.D.
 Systems received a three-year contract from the U.S. Postal Service to implement its Wireless Asset Net, a wireless industrial vehicle management system, at 460 USPS facilities nationwide.
 In 2009, I.D.
 Systems acquired didBOX Ltd., a privately held, United Kingdom-based manufacturer and marketer of driver identification systems for forklift fleets.
 The acquisition made didBOX a wholly owned subsidiary of I.D.
 Systems, broadened I.D.
 Systems' product line, and expanded sales of the company's vehicle management solutions in the European market.

 In 2010, I.D.
 Systems acquired GE Asset Intelligence, LLC, a business unit of the General Electric Company.
 The acquisition expanded the scope of I.D.
 Systems' product line and complemented its portfolio of wireless asset management patents.

 In 2011, I.D.
 Systems and Avis Budget Group signed an exclusive agreement to deploy I.D.
 Systems' wireless vehicle management technology on more than 25,000 Avis Budget vehicles, enabling Avis customers to self-manage their rentals by computer or smartphone.
 The technology can also automate and expedite the rental and return process, track vehicle mileage, measure fuel consumption, and remotely control a vehicle's door locks.
 In February 2013, the company was awarded its second patent (patent number 8370268) for an automated wireless rental car management system.

 In 2012, the company launched I.D.
 Systems Analytics, a set of web-based data reporting software tools.

-In 2017, the company acquired Keytroller LLC for 9 million U.S. dollars.
-Keytroller sold electronic products for managing forklifts, construction vehicles, and other industrial equipment.
+In 2017, the company acquired Keytroller LLC for $9 million.
+Keytroller sold electronic products for managing forklifts, construction vehicles, and other industrial equipment, including devices that function as a telematic control unit.

-Finally, in 2019 the company acquired Pointer Telocation LTD and renamed itself as PowerFleet Inc. As part of this change, the company retired its NASDAQ ticker symbol of IDSY and adopted PWFL.
+In 2019 the company acquired Pointer Telocation LTD and renamed itself as Powerfleet Inc. As part of this change, the company retired its NASDAQ ticker symbol of IDSY and adopted PWFL.